vsespb/mt-aws-glacier/README.md

 * File selection options for all commands (using flexible rules with wildcard support)
 * File name and modification times are stored as Glacier metadata ([metadata format for developers][mt-aws-glacier Amazon Glacier meta-data format specification])
 * Ability to re-create journal file from Amazon Glacier metadata
-* Full UTF-8 support (and full single-byte encoding support undef *BSD systems)
+* Full UTF-8 support (and full single-byte encoding support for *BSD systems)
 * Upload from STDIN
 * User selectable HTTPS support.
 Currently defaults to plaintext HTTP